Gluten-Free Yeast Donuts

 • Let the donuts cool slightly (about 10 minutes) before adding toppings.

 • For glazed donuts, stir the confectioner's sugar and milk together until smooth.
 Dip donuts as desired (either fully dipping them or just dipping the tops).
-Can add gel food coloring if you’d like.
+Add gel food coloring if you like.

-• For cinnamon-sugar donuts, Stir the sugar and cinnamon together.
-Dip both sides of warm donut into the mixture and gently shake off excess sugar.
-This needs to be done while the donuts are warm or the sugar mixture won’t stick to the donut.
+• For cinnamon-sugar donuts, stir the sugar and cinnamon together.
+Dip both sides of the warm donut into the mixture and gently shake off any excess.
+This needs to be done while the donuts are warm, or the sugar mixture won’t stick. donut.

 Nutrition